 Designed by Philadelphia architect Albert Westover and built in 1912.
 The theatre was reconstructed to its original 1913 grandeur and officially re-opened in 1994.
 It’s been described by The Globe and Mail as “… the most beautifully restored theatre in Canada.”

-Home to the Saint John Sea Dogs (Quebec Major Junior Hockey League) and Saint John Riptide (National Basketball League), Harbour Station is located in Uptown Saint John and is New Brunswick’s centerpiece for sporting and entertainment events.
+Home to the Saint John Sea Dogs (Quebec Major Junior Hockey League) and Saint John Riptide (National Basketball League), TD Station is located in Uptown Saint John and is New Brunswick’s centerpiece for sporting and entertainment events.